AIRLab-POLIMI/setpoint_buffer/README.md

 ```
 ros2 service call /rogx_vision_mockup/mavros/cmd/arming mavros_msgs/srv/CommandBool '{value: True}'
 ```
-it stucks there without any responce.
+it is stuck there without any responce.
 Previously it was not the issue and calling was running smoothly